WP Super Cache: Ultimate Guide to Speed Setup and Optimization

 Advanced settings

-After you’ve ensured that caching is enabled, you need to move on to the Advanced tab and configure WP Super Cache.
-You can leave the plugin with its default settings, but by tweaking some of the options, you are more likely to be able to take advantage of its full potential.
+After you’ve ensured that caching is enabled, you can move on to the Advanced tab and configure WP Super Cache.
+The plugin will still work with its default settings, but by tweaking some of the options, you are more likely to be able to take advantage of its full potential.

 First, you need to choose the cache delivery method.
 As we mentioned already, in Expert mode, WP Super Cache uses Apache’s mod_rewrite to deliver the cached content, while in Simple mode, the plugin relies on PHP

-Many WP Super Cache’s developers confirm the difference is barely perceptible, and they recommend using the Simple mode in most cases.
-Although a bit slower, it’s easier to set up, and you can be sure that you won’t need to make any modifications to the .htaccess file.
+According to the WP Super Cache developers, the difference is barely perceptible, and they recommend using the Simple mode in most cases.
+Although a bit slower, it’s easier to set up and doesn’t require any modifications to the .htaccess file.

 cache-delivery-method.png